What are the treatment options for a recurrent prostate infection?

-A recurring prostate infection, also known as chronic bacterial prostatitis, is typically treated with antibiotics.
-This type of prostate infection is caused by bacteria in the prostate gland.
-A prostate infection might recur because antibiotics aren't able to get deep enough into the prostate tissue to destroy all of the bacteria or because the antibiotic isn't effective against the type of bacterium causing the prostate infection.
+A prostate infection may come back because antibiotics weren't able to get deep enough into the prostate tissue to destroy all of the bacteria.
+Or it's possible that the original antibiotic wasn't effective against the specific bacterium causing the infection.

-- Mayrier A, et al. Chronic bacterial prostatitis. https://www.uptodate.com/home.
-Accessed June 12, 2017.
+- Mayrier A, et al. Chronic bacterial prostatitis. https://www.uptodate.com/contents/search.
+Accessed May 13, 2019.

 - Gill BC, et al. Bacterial prostatitis.
 Current Opinion in Infectious Diseases.
 2016;29:86.